 More Chicken Recipes

 Crispy (like fried without the frying), citrusy, and wonderful either hot or cold.
-Wonderful for a picnic (make extra).
+Perfect for a picnic (make extra).

 Asian-inflected with lots of colorful veggies and sweet mango.
 This is a quick stir fry that takes only a short time to prepare.
 If you can’t get the mango, use pineapple instead.

-Sweet, drippy peaches offset by warm/spicy ginger and summery basil.
+Sweet, juicy peaches offset by warm/spicy ginger and summery basil.
 Toss it all in a pan and bake.
 Super simple (and delicious).